 Get Back to Golf Program

 Occupational and Certified Hand Therapists provide evaluation and treatment to patients with hand and upper extremity dysfunction.
-Diagnoses treated include: traumatic injuries, such as fractures and crush injuries, burns, tendon and nerve lacerations, carpal tunnel syndrome, tendonitis, arthritis, neurological and congenital hand conditions.
-Dean's Hand Clinic team consists of an orthopedic hand and upper extremity surgeon, Physician Assistants nursing and Therapy Staff.
+Diagnoses treated include: traumatic injuries, such as fractures and crush injuries, burns, tendon and nerve lacerations, carpal tunnel syndrome, tendinitis, arthritis, neurological and congenital hand conditions.
+Our Hand Clinic team consists of an orthopedic hand and upper extremity surgeon, Physician Assistants nursing and Therapy Staff.
 Requires a physician referral.

 Industrial Rehabilitation Therapy

-A multidisciplinary team of Dean Physical and Ooccupational Therapists work in conjunction with a patient's physician, employer, insurance carrier and rehabilitation nurse to provide the most efficient care for an injured worker.
+A multidisciplinary team of Physical and Occupational Therapists work in conjunction with a patient's physician, employer, insurance carrier and rehabilitation nurse to provide the most efficient care for an injured worker.

 - Job-specific activities and work-task simulation

 Additional services include:

 - Outpatient physical therapy and occupational therapy for work-related injuries

 - Business and community education/presentations along with onsite therapy services at pre-designated locations

 A physician referral is required for industrial therapy services.
 If you don't have a primary care provider, please use our Provider Directory to find a provider that meets your needs.